MSandeep96/SoundKeys/README.md

 Notifications:

-Get notified about your actions when the window is out of focus.
+Get notified about your actions when the window is not visible.

 ![Alt text](/Screenshots/likeClicked.PNG)

 ![Alt text](/Screenshots/repeatClicked.PNG)

-Login issues:
+**Login issues**:
-As Electron opens each window in a seperate process, login callbacks are not being triggered properly.
+As Electron opens each window in a seperate process, login callbacks aren't triggered properly.
 Facebook login might not go through properly.
-If you're facing this issue.
-Relaunch the app or press F5.
+If after login the page is stuck, relaunch the app or press F5 (reload).